Carro Armato M13/40 Italian Medium Tank Tamiya 1/35

 I could reach here only spent several hours.

-Ｉ finish up this tank by the green camouflage.
+Ｉ finish up this tank with the green camouflage.
 Basic painting in mat desert yellow of Humbrol.

 Dark green dot camouflage.
-I care not to same pattern in many areas.
+I care not to the same pattern in many areas.

 At last, the Italian tank that had been being left since last year was completed.
 It is Carlo Armart M13/40.

-Marking is the 132nd Ariete Armored Division in North African Front.
+Marking is the 132nd Ariete Armored Division on North African Front.

 After I had melted the pastel with an acrylic thinner, sprinkled it on the chassis.
 I don’t think that mud adheres so much in the desert.

 The crew is also dusty like this vehicle.